euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    garbage collection on top of Java's mark-and-sweep-based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
-(Note that there are vague considerations around to switch to mark-and-sweep-based gc in a future CPython too.
+(Note that there are vague considerations around to switch to mark-and-sweep-based GC in a future CPython too; cf. [PY3_PL15]_.
 So this algorithm might one day be even relevant to CPython in terms of running legacy modules.)